 6) Conduct a blindfold challenge!
 This is something my boys love to do and works great on days when they seem to have ants in their pants.
 Have the child put on a blindfold.
 Then hand them various items from around the house or garden that they need to identify using all their senses other than sight (obviously use caution and supervise at all times).
 You can also turn this into a taste test challenge.
 Or do a similar challenge with Hide and Seek Sensory Oobleck for kids that need some heavy tactile inputs.

 7) Play with pinwheels or gauzy fabric if you don’t have a pinwheel.
 Breath is important for promoting relaxation, calmness and mindfulness.
 Simply have the child blow into the pinwheel or fabric to start it moving.
 Try different types of breaths to see how it changes the reaction.
 A small recorder or other wind instrument could also be used to practice breath.

 9) Listen to music.
 With my oldest son he loves to sit and listens to songs.
 He picks out the drum beat which he then tries to replicate.
 He is also learning how to identify various instruments used in each song.
 This is a great activity for older kids.

 10) Walk the dog, or spend some time with chickens, or ride a horse.
 Working with animals can really help a child become focused and in the moment.
-This is especially helpful with older children (face it, little kids just don’t get it with animals), teach them about animal body language and how to communicate with animals using no words at all.
+This is especially helpful with older children, teach them about animal body language and how to communicate with animals using no words at all.
 That kind of connection with an animal requires a child to be truly calm and aware of themselves.
 Proper adult supervision with animals is always important.